voidquark/voidify/README.md

 **Simplify and Fastify your SSH Management**

-Voidify simplifies and accelerates SSH management, eliminating the need for numerous SSH aliases or dealing with bash auto-completions.
+Voidify simplifies and accelerates SSH management, eliminating the need to deal with bash auto-completions.
 With Voidify, you don't have to worry about remembering all the server details.
 Instead, just run Voidify, use your arrow keys in the terminal to navigate through environment selections, and choose the server name you want to connect to.
 You can even start typing to filter hosts while making your selection.
 It takes inspiration from Ansible's YAML-based inventory to simplify configuration, which is automatically translated into SSH config.

 **Key Features:**
 - 📝 **YAML Power:** Utilize YAML configuration as the source of truth for your SSH connections.